 Know Where You’re Going Ahead of Time

-If you know where you want to go 1-2 years in advance or you travel to the same destination every year, booking awards just got a whole lot easier.
+If you know where you want to go 1-2 years in advance or you travel to the same destination every year, booking rewards becomes a whole lot easier.
 Reward calendars generally open up one year before intended use so try to book the award as early as possible.

 The Big Boys Have the Best Transfer Partners